globalsmile/Diversity-and-Inclusion-Analysis/README.md

 - `HR Manager` which has `32 columns and 500 rows` of observation

-The tabulation below shows the `Customer Retention` table with its column names and their description:
+The tabulation below shows the `HR Manager` table with its column names and their description:
 | Column Name | Description |
 | ----------- | ----------- |
 | Employee ID |   Represents the unique number of the employee in the dataset |